 A complete list courses appears below.
-To download a PDF of Spring 2014 offerings, click here.
+To download a PDF of Fall 2014 offerings, click here.

 COMM 025.
 Introduction to Communication (2) This course is designed to introduce students to areas of human discourse: interpersonal communication, group and organizational communication, mediated communication, and public speaking.
 Students will experience both theoretical and practical aspects of this through a combination of lectures, demonstrations, and exercises of the subject.
 Students will see an exhibition of various styles, techniques and real-life applications of the subject matter.
 Additionally, students will hone their critical thinking skills.
 This course will also introduce students to the careers and skills people may pursue with a degree in communication.